13 things to do in Queensland

 7. Airlie Beach

 Airlie Beach is the gateway to the Whitsunday Islands and the Great Barrier Reef.
-Find your “chill” on the beaches or at the lagoon, a human-made swimming area on the waterfront.
-It’s a family favourite, with its children's pool, lap pool, plenty of space, and BBQ and picnic areas nearby.
-Also close by is Airlie Beach Esplanade, a vibrant strip lined with shops, cafes and restaurants.
-Take a day trip out to the Whitsunday Islands and explore the pristine beaches and crystal-clear waters, or go snorkelling or diving on the Great Barrier Reef.
-You can also take a scenic flight over the islands for a bird's eye view of this stunning region.
-Why not stay at Discovery Parks - Airlie Beach and experience the Airlie Beach Festival of Music, where live music meets the Great Barrier Reef in Queensland’s Whitsundays from 8-10 November 2024.
+Chill at the Airlie Beach Lagoon, a family favourite, with its children's pool, lap pool, plenty of space, and BBQ and picnic areas nearby, or head to Airlie Beach Esplanade, a vibrant strip lined with shops, cafes and restaurants.
+Take a day trip out to the Whitsunday Islands and explore the pristine beaches and crystal-clear waters or go snorkelling or diving on the Great Barrier Reef.
+Keen for a thrill?
+Take a scenic flight over the famous Heart Reef.

 Airlie Beach Lagoon.
 Image Credit: Tourism and Events Queensland